 As sales reps, it’s impossible to deny the value in cold email.
 Nearly every B2B sales organization use cold email to prospect for opportunities, set meetings and hit quota.
-With the steep decline in cold-call answer rates and the introduction of “Scam Likely” filtering of unrecognized phone calls on cell phones, writing quality cold email can make the difference between an SDR breaking quota or losing their job.
+With the steep decline in cold-call answer rates and the introduction of “Scam Likely” filtering of unrecognized phone calls on cell phones, writing quality cold email can make the difference between an SDR making quota or losing their job.

 Here’s the catch: More of your emails are going to spam now than you’d ever imagine and it’s because of specific words in your copy.